-Scroll down to the bottom for a couple of stock photography sites we like to rely on, or head here for a listing of quite a few more.
+Scroll down to the bottom for a couple of stock photography and graphic design sites we like to rely on, or head here for a listing of quite a few more.

 TIP: If you’re starting with your blog now or are looking at giving an overhaul to your old one, you might want to consider making it Retina display ready so that it looks gorgeous even in the newest Apple displays.
 This is a little more effort, yes.
 But it will pay off in the long run!